reidmorrison/parallel_minion/README.md

 # Do other work here...

-# Retrieve the result of the Minion
+# Retrieve the result of the minion
 count = minion.result

 puts "Found #{count} records"